 Viral hepatitis attacks the liver, a vital organ that acts as the body’s filter.
 In fact, hepatitis means “inflammation of the liver.”
 Over time, it can be deadly.
 The viruses are spread differently, ranging from contaminated food and water (like hepatitis A) to blood transfusions and shared needles (hepatitis C).

 According to HHS, it’s estimated that as of 2016, nearly 3.3 million people in the United States were living with chronic viral hepatitis—862,000 with hepatitis B and 2.4 million with hepatitis C. So it follows that the nation needs a strong strategy to attack this disease.

-Building on three similar plans from the past decade, the updated 72-page hepatitis strategy focuses on the three most common of the five hepatitis viruses: hepatitis A, B and C viruses, also referred to as HAV, HBV and HBC.
+Building on three similar plans from the past decade, the updated 72-page hepatitis strategy focuses on the three most common of the five hepatitis viruses: hepatitis A, B and C viruses, also referred to as HAV, HBV and HCV.
 The plan lists five main goals for the next five years:

 - Prevent new viral hepatitis infections.

 - Improve viral hepatitis–related health outcomes of people with viral hepatitis.